Investment Conversation Starters

 What investment services and advice do you provide?

-We offer discretionary investment management services to individuals, meaning that we make investment decisions and manage investments in an account you own that is opened through our account custodian.
+We offer discretionary investment management services to individuals, meaning that we make investment decisions and manage investments in an account you own that is opened through an account custodian.
 Our managed investment services are offered through our Navigator service plan.
-In addition to retirement investment management services, Navigator clients receive a personalized written financial plan, including investment recommendations as well as overall cash-flow recommendations.
+In addition to retirement investment management services, we offer financial advice through our Compass service, which includes a personalized written financial plan with recommendations for cash-flow, savings, debt management, and investments.

 What will I pay?

-You will pay investment management fees directly to Aesop Advisor that will be deducted from your investment account.
+Navigator clients will pay investment management fees directly to Aesop Advisor that will be deducted from your investment account.
 Our fee schedule can be viewed by clicking here.
-In addition to our management fees, you will incur other fees at the account and fund levels.
+In addition to our management fees, you may incur other fees at the account and fund levels.
 These fees include transaction fees charged by the account custodian/broker, and fees charged by investment funds.
 Fees charged by the account broker/custodian for buy and sell transactions are charged from your investment account at the time transactions are made.
 Fees charged by investment funds are paid by all investors in a fund.
 Refer to the account custodian fee schedule and a fund’s prospectus for more information about transaction and fund fees.
-We do not receive any portion of transaction or fund fees.
-We do not have the authority to remove funds or securities from your account, with the exception of withdrawing funds for the payment of our advisory fees, which is accomplished by the account broker/custodian.
+Aesop does not receive any portion of transaction or fund fees.
+Aesop does not have the authority to remove funds or securities from your account, with the exception of withdrawing funds for the payment of our advisory fees, which is accomplished by the account broker/custodian.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.

 What will you buy?